Generating Synthetic Mixed-type Longitudinal Electronic Health Records for Artificial Intelligent Applications: Discussion and conclusions

 \section{Discussion and conclusions}

 In this study, we propose a generative adversarial network entitled EHR-M-GAN, aiming at mitigating the challenge of synthesizing longitudinal EHR with mixed data types.
-To better capture the correlations between the continuous-valued and discrete-valued timeseries, shared latent representations are learnt based on the proposed \textit{dual-VAE}, where the dimensionality for the subsequent adversarial learning is reduced.
-Then the proposed \textit{sequentially coupled generator} built based on the architecture of RNNs enables EHR-M-GAN to model the temporal dependencies between heterogeneous data.
-During the quantitative and qualitative evaluations of the proposed model, both EHR-M-GAN and its conditional version, EHR-M-GAN$_\texttt{cond}$, demonstrate consistent improvements against the state-of-the-art benchmark GANs in synthesizing timeseries data with high-fidelity.
-Notably, as opposed to previous models which were confined to synthesizing only one specific type of data, EHR-M-GAN can produce mixed-type timeseries and successfully capture the temporal dynamics within.
-During downstream task evaluation, given the prediction of medical interventions in fast-paced critical care environments as an exemplar, the results demonstrate the broad applicability of our model in developing ML algorithm-based decision support tools through data augmentation.
+A comprehensive list of evaluation metrics is introduced for the systematic assessment, in terms of the fidelity, correlation, utility, and privacy of the synthesis model.
+First, both EHR-M-GAN and its conditional version, EHR-M-GAN$_\texttt{cond}$, demonstrate consistent improvements against the state-of-the-art benchmark GANs in synthesizing timeseries data with high-fidelity.
+This indicates that the distributional characteristics of the EHR timeseries can be well-preserved in the synthetic data provided by EHR-M-GAN, therefore ensuring its usability during clinical data sharing.
+Second, as opposed to previous models which were confined to synthesizing only one specific type of data, EHR-M-GAN can produce mixed-type timeseries and successfully capture the temporal dynamics and correlation between features.
+By accurately reconstructing the interdependencies and complex clinical relationships between features, downstream studies such as association analysis and outcome prediction can be supported.
+Notably, the proposed models also outperform the GAN variants that allow mixed-type inputs in the ablation study, indicating that the components in EHR-M-GAN are effective in synthesizing mixed-type timeseries with high fidelity, while successfully reconstructing the interdependencies between them.
+Then, during downstream task evaluation, given the prediction of medical interventions in fast-paced critical care environments as an exemplar, the results demonstrate the broad applicability of our model in developing ML algorithm-based decision support tools by data augmentation.
+Lastly, the assessment of privacy risks further demonstrates the synthetic data provided by EHR-M-GAN can preserve the sensitive information in patient records while maintaining an acceptable level of data utility.

-There are limitations in the current work.
-First, our model is built upon the smoothed timeseries signals, thus making no attempt at modelling the time gaps between signals.
-As during the data preprocessing, we hourly aggregate patients physiological and medical intervention signals based on their mean statistics, as suggested in MIMIC-Extract \citep{wang2020mimic}.
-However, in real clinical data, dealing with irregularity of the timestamps in the sampled physiological timeseries data is still an area of active research, not only for data synthesis, but also for downstream secondary EHR data analysis \citep{shamout2019deep}.
-Modelling such time intervals is non-trivial as the determinative perspectives can sometimes go beyond the scope of inferring patients physiological status, including resource allocations within hospitals, or economic considerations from patients.
-This could be investigated in future work by incorporating additional inputs from clinical information systems or socioeconomic backgrounds.